CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 ## Tutorials

 See our [tutorial on using MZmine2](tutorials/americangutmzmine) for FBMN analysis of a cohort from the [American Gut Project] (http://humanfoodproject.com/americangut/), and our [tutorial on running a FBMN analysis on GNPS](tutorials/featurebasedgnps).

-## Citation

-This work builds on the efforts of our many colleagues, please make sure to cite the papers for their processing tools and the GNPS paper:

-Wang, M. et al. [Sharing and community curation of mass spectrometry data with Global Natural Products Social Molecular Networking](https://doi.org/10.1038/nbt.3597).
-Nat.
-Biotechnol.
-34, 828–837 (2016).